rix0rrr/kessel-run/README.md

 Finally, run:

 ```
-$ npm install
-$ npx cdk bootstrap   # this only needs to be done once
-$ npm run build && npx cdk deploy
+$ npx instacdk deploy rix0rrr/kessel-run
 ```

 The command will run for a while, and finally spit out a URL.
 Visit that URL in your browser to get the IP address, admin password for initial RDP setup, and start/stop the instance.

-To get rid of everything created by this application, go:
+To get rid of everything created by this application, run:

 ```
-$ npx cdk destroy
+$ npx instacdk manage
 ```

 Or log in to the CloudFormation console and delete the **KesselRunStack** stack.